Understanding The Physical Symptoms Of An Anxiety Attack

 While the exact causes of anxiety disorders are unknown, various genetic and environmental contributors are considered risk factors.
 Having a family member with an anxiety disorder can increase the chances an individual will develop one themselves.

 Environmental factors that can cause anxiety include traumatic experiences, physical health conditions, and other mental health concerns.
-Anxiety disorders can arise out of distressing situations; for example, according to the American Psychiatric Association, “Stressful life events can trigger .”
-A medical illness may also contribute to the development of an anxiety disorder; for instance, thyroid problems and have been connected to anxiety.
+Anxiety disorders can arise out of distressing situations, such as an unhealthy work environment or conflict.
+A medical illness may also contribute to the development of an anxiety disorder; for instance, thyroid problems have been connected to anxiety.
+Additionally, living with another mental health condition — like depression, a substance use disorder, or another type of anxiety disorder — can increase one’s risk of developing an anxiety disorder.

 Below are descriptions of the three most common anxiety disorders that can cause anxiety attacks: generalized anxiety disorder, separation anxiety disorder, and panic disorder.
 In addition to these conditions, several other anxiety disorders can be diagnosed, including agoraphobia, social anxiety disorder, selective mutism, and specific phobias that cause extreme fear of a particular object or situation.